 Make sure you have your finances in order before opening a small business.
 This entails knowing how much money you will need to get the company started, where this money is coming from and what expenses are involved each month.

 You should also be aware of tax breaks that are available for new businesses so that you can save some extra cash while starting to build a brand.
+Not only that but the new taxes for gig workers coming in January.

 Marketing costs money and you will need to market while building your brand from scratch.

-Networking When Building a Brand
+Networking When Building A Brand

 Networking is a great way to connect with new potential customers and business partners.
 It also helps you build your brand name by letting people know that your company exists through word-of-mouth referrals.